OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ---
-title: Source
+title: PyPI
-sidebar_position: 3
+sidebar_position: 4
-description: This section guides you a through the process of installing the OpenBB Terminal from source.
-This installation type supports Windows and macOS and Linux systems.
+description: This section guides you a long to install the OpenBB Terminal via Python.
+This installation type supports both Windows and Unix systems (Linux + MacOS).
 keywords:
   [
     installation,